 Our national diet survey also shows us that many children and young people don’t get enough essential minerals in their diet such as iron, calcium and zinc so try to make sure that you offer regular servings of nutritious foods like fish, white meat, lean red meat (unprocessed), beans and pulses, nuts and seeds and green leafy veg.

 It’s important to remember that children have higher energy requirements for their size compared to adults, and often benefit from eating more little and often.
 3 small meals and 1-2 snacks often works well and allows a good variety of foods to be offered at different times.

-Are there any good sources of information about healthy eating online?
-Anything parents should definitely avoid?
+Q: Are there any good sources of information about healthy eating online?

 The internet is awash with information about healthy eating, but some of it is based on opinions rather than evidence and written by people without adequate nutrition training.
 Knowing where to get trusted information is really important.
 Try some of these: